 Our compliance with state and local sales tax regulations is subject to audit by various taxing authorities.
 Certain taxing authorities have claimed that specific operational processes, which we and others in our industry regularly conduct, result in transactions that are subject to state sales taxes.
 We, and other entities in our industry, have disputed these claims based on existing tax statutes which provide for manufacturing exemptions on the transactions in question.
-The state taxing authority has indicated that additional documentation to support the manufacturing exemption will be required before it will consider releasing its claim; however, it had not, until very recently, indicated what documentation would be acceptable to them.
-In response to these recent events, we are in the process of gathering the documentation available to us to support the position we have taken with regard to the disputed transactions.
+We continue to work with the state taxing authority in providing them the documentation available to us to support the position we have taken with regard to the disputed transactions.
 We have recognized a liability of \$0.1 million related to this issue; however, we believe it is reasonably possible that we could incur additional losses for this matter depending on whether the taxing authority accepts our documentation as sufficient to support our position that the disputed transactions are not taxable and the impact of any potential resulting litigation.
-Management estimates that the range of losses we could incur related to this matter is from \$0.1 million to approximately \$3.0 million.
+Management estimates that the range of losses we could incur related to this matter is from \$0.1 million to approximately \$3.5 million.
 The upper end of this range assumes that we will be unable to apply the manufacturing exemption to any of the transactions in question, which management believes is extremely remote.